Rudy Hernández (baseball, born 1968): Career

 Hernández was named to manager Paul Molitor's 2015 coaching staff after serving for 14 seasons as a coach and instructor in the Twins' minor-league system, including managerial assignments with the Rookie-level Elizabethton Twins (2001) and Gulf Coast League Twins (2002–03).
 He previously worked as a Venezuela-based scout for the Twins.
 At the time of his appointment, Hernández was also serving as bench coach with the Aragua Tigers of the Venezuelan Winter League.
+On October 2, 2024, Hernández and the Twins organization parted ways.